If you're thinking about building a healthcare app, one of the first questions you probably have is: How much is this going to cost me?

 Healthcare apps must comply with strict data privacy and security regulations, such as HIPAA in the United States and GDPR in the European Union.

 Ensuring compliance requires additional development effort, including implementing secure data storage, encryption, and access controls, which can increase costs.
+Learn more about how to build HIPAA-compliant software while managing costs effectively.

 Working with a development team experienced in building compliant healthcare apps can help you navigate these requirements more efficiently and cost-effectively.